 In addition to Import from Word, there is a simpler Paste from Word plugin that lets you paste content from Microsoft Word while maintaining its original structure and formatting.
 However, these two solutions differ in many ways.

-The paste from Word feature allows you to paste content from Microsoft Word into your CKEditor 5 WYSIWYG editor and maintain the original structure and formatting.
+The paste from Office and paste from Office Enhanced features allow you to paste content from Microsoft Word into your CKEditor 5 WYSIWYG editor and maintain the original structure and formatting.
 After creating a document in Microsoft Word you can simply copy it to CKEditor 5 and retain basic text styling, heading levels, links, lists, tables and images – as long as these features are supported by the editor itself.

 Suitable for small documents and for use cases in which only parts of the document are selected and copied.